Physical Therapy Colleges in Miami, FL with Degree Program Info

 More School Options

-Students in the Miami area can also pursue a DPT program at Nova Southeastern University, which is about 25 miles from the city.
+Students in the Miami area can also pursue a DPT, transitional-DPT, or PhD of Physical Therapy program at Nova Southeastern University, which is about 25 miles from the city.